Colloid Cyst

 Colloid cysts are generally slow-growing, non-cancerous brain tumours located in the third ventricle, a fluid-filled cavity in the centre of the brain.

 They are quite rare, and make up less than 2% of all primary brain tumours.
-This equates to under 255 people per year in the UK.
+This equates to less than 255 people per year in the UK.

 Colloid cysts are small fluid-filled sacs.